 Nimiq 5 Agreement.
 During 2009, EchoStar entered into a fifteen-year satellite service agreement with Telesat Canada ("Telesat") to receive service on all 32 DBS transponders on the Nimiq 5 satellite at the 72.7 degree orbital location (the "Telesat Transponder Agreement").
 During 2009, EchoStar also entered into a satellite service agreement (the "DISH Nimiq 5 Agreement") with us, pursuant to which we received service from EchoStar on all 32 of the DBS transponders covered by the Telesat Transponder Agreement.

-Under the terms of the DISH Nimig 5 Agreement, we made certain monthly payments to EchoStar that commenced in 2009 when the Nimiq 5 satellite was placed into service and continued through the service term.
-Unless earlier terminated under the terms and conditions of the DISH Nimiq 5 Agreement, the service term would expire ten years following the date the Nimiq 5 satellite was placed into service.
-Upon expiration of the initial term, we had the option to renew the DISH Nimiq 5 Agreement on a year-to-year basis through the end-of-life of the Nimig 5 satellite.
-Upon in-orbit failure or end-of-life of the Nimig 5 satellite, and in certain other circumstances, we had certain rights to receive service from EchoStar on a replacement satellite.
+Under the terms of the DISH Nimiq 5 Agreement, we made certain monthly payments to EchoStar that commenced in 2009 when the Nimiq 5 satellite was placed into service and continued through the service term, which expired ten years following the date the Nimiq 5 satellite was placed into service.
+Upon expiration of the initial term, we have the option to renew on a year-to-year basis through the end-of-life of the Nimiq 5 satellite.
 Pursuant to the Master Transaction Agreement, discussed above, on September 10, 2019, the Telesat Transponder Agreement was transferred to DISH Network and we began receiving transponder services on the Nimiq 5 satellite from a wholly-owned subsidiary of DISH Network as of the same date and exercised our option to renew for a one-year period through September 2020.
 As discussed in Note 6, "Property and Equipment and Intangible Assets," the Nimiq 5 satellite lease has been accounted for as a finance lease since September 2019.
-Accordingly, expenses related to this lease are no longer recorded in "Satellite and transmission expenses," but rather in "Depreciation and amortization" and "Interest expense, net of amounts capitalized" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
-During the three months ended March 31, 2020, we recorded \$9 million of "Depreciation and amortization expense" and \$4 million of "Interest expense, net of amounts capitalized" related to Nimiq 5.
+Accordingly, expenses related to this lease are no longer recorded in "Cost of services," but rather in "Depreciation and amortization" and "Interest expense, net of amounts capitalized" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+During the three months ended September 30, 2020 and 2019, we recorded \$9 million and \$3 million of "Depreciation and amortization expense," respectively, and \$3 million and \$1 million of "Interest expense, net of amounts capitalized," respectively, related to Nimiq 5.
+During the nine months ended September 30, 2020 and 2019, we recorded \$26 million and \$3 million of "Depreciation and amortization expense," respectively, and \$11 million and \$1 million of "Interest expense, net of amounts capitalized,"respectively, related to Nimiq 5.